top of page

 Watch an awe-inspiring video.
 Browse National Geographic or YouTube to learn something new about animals or science or space or nature.
 The possibilities are endless.
 Videos like this one from BBC involve a sense of vastness that puts into perspective your own relatively small place in the world and often make your everyday concerns seem less important.

-Open your mind.
+Think Smaller.
+Don't underestimate the power of "micro awe."
 Intentionally look for novelty, for beauty, for things that you’ve never noticed before in familiar places.
-Pay attention to the sights, the sounds, the smells.
+How the cream swirls in your coffee, the smell of freshly cut grass, or birdsong you hear in the early morning hours.
 Train yourself to see things the way a child discovers things for the first time.

-While Maslow explored peak experiences as life-changing, mystical raptures of awe, anyone who has ever seen the flash of the sun as it plunges into the ocean, watched a hummingbird drink from a feeder, or closely examined the intricacies of a flower knows that we can find awe in even the simplest, seemingly ordinary, things.
+While Maslow explored peak experiences as life-changing, mystical raptures of awe, anyone who has ever seen the flash of the sun as it plunges into the ocean or watched a hummingbird drink from a feeder knows that we can find awe in even the simplest, seemingly ordinary, things.

 Maybe what Maslow was really trying to tell us was there is magic all around us… we just have to learn how to look for it and remember to be grateful for it.